MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Paned.md

     method gtk_paned_pack1 ( N-GObject $child, Int $resize, Int $shrink )

-  * $child; the child to add.
-When a Perl6 widget object is provided, the native widget is retrieved from that object.
-See example in the synopsis.
+  * N-GObject $child; the child to add

-  * $resize; should this child expand when the paned widget is resized.
+  * Int $resize; should this child expand when the paned widget is resized.

-  * $shrink; can this child be made smaller than its requisition.
+  * Int $shrink; can this child be made smaller than its requisition.

 gtk_paned_pack2
 ---------------